 Speaking of keeping your brand top of mind for customers, SMS is an underutilized channel for campaign marketing.
 Unless your users have unusual settings that delete their messages regularly, their texts stay in their inbox for at least a year.

 SMS marketing loses impact when used infrequently and inconsistently.
-Like we mentioned above, users these days are texting up a storm, so your SMS campaigns should take advantage of these regular visits to the text app.
+Like we mentioned above, users these days are texting up a storm, so your SMS campaigns should take advantage of these regular visits to the messaging app.

 Incorporating SMS into broader campaigns—whether these campaigns are all via SMS or are cross-channel—gives users an indication that this channel is a direct line to the brand, and one that cannot be ignored.